 The main outcomes of interest in this report are measures of household income.
 We use the measure of income that is used in the HBAI statistics.
-Further details regarding the methodology of HBAI can be found in Appendix A, but a few key points are worth summarising here:
+A few key points are worth summarising here:

 - Income is measured at the household level, i.e. as the total income of all individuals living in the same household.
 A household for these purposes is not the same as a family, which is defined simply as a single adult or couple and any dependent children they have.
-For instance, young adults living together (other than as a couple) would be classified as in the same household but not in the same family. - Income is rescaled ('equivalised') to take into account the fact that households of different sizes and compositions have different needs. - Income is measured after deducting income tax, employee and self-employed National Insurance contributions, and council tax, and it includes income from state benefits and tax credits.
+For instance, young adults living together (other than as a couple) would be classified as in the same household but not in the same family. - Income is rescaled ('equivalised') to take into account the fact that households of different sizes and compositions have different needs. - Income is measured after deducting income tax, employee and self-employed National Insurance contributions, and council tax, and it includes income from state benefits and tax credits. - Income is measured both before housing costs have been deducted (BHC) and after they have been deducted (AHC).

-- Income is measured both before housing costs have been deducted (BHC) and after they have been deducted (AHC). - All cash figures are presented in 2017-18 prices and all income growth rates are given after accounting for inflation.
+All cash figures are presented in 2017-18 prices and all income growth rates are given after accounting for inflation.
 We adjust for inflation using measures of inflation based on the Consumer Prices Index, which are the same measures as are used by DWP in the government's official HBAI statistics.